indrekots/indrekots.github.io/_posts/articles/2013-09-19-setting-up-ssl-on-apache.md

 You are about to be asked to enter information that will be incorporated into your certificate request.
 What you are about to enter is what is called a Distinguished Name or a DN.
 There are quite a few fields but you can leave some blank.
 For some fields there will be a default value, If you enter '.', the field will be left blank.

-The following are the questions being asked and sample answers.
+The following are the questions being asked.

 <pre>
 Country Name (2 letter code) [AU]: